Thousands rally in Algiers as protest leaders tell army to stay away

 “Bouteflika just trampled on the constitution after he decided to extend his fourth term,” said the National Coordination for Change.

-Foreign Minister Sergei Lavrov said Russia was concerned by protests in Algeria and saw attempts underway to destabilize the situation.

-Lamamra defended the government’s reform proposals.
-Bouteflika has agreed to hand over power to an elected president, and the opposition will be allowed to take part in the cabinet that will oversee elections, he said at a joint press conference with Lavrov, adding that the government had responded to the legitimate demands of the Algerian people.

-Writing by Michael Georgy; Editing by Andrew Heavens and Peter Graff
+Additional reporting by Maria Tsvetkova in Moscow; Writing by Michael Georgy; Editing by Peter Graff